metabase/metabase/docs/questions/query-builder/expressions/datetimeadd.md

 ## Related functions

-This section covers functions and formulas that work the same way as the Metabase `regexextract` expression, with notes on how to choose the best option for your use case.
+This section covers functions and formulas that work the same way as the Metabase `datetimeAdd` expression, with notes on how to choose the best option for your use case.

 **[Metabase expressions](../expressions-list.md)**